rbehjati/comprehensive-rust/src/ownership/copy-clone.md

 * Copying refers to bitwise copies of memory regions and does not work on arbitrary objects.
 * Copying does not allow for custom logic (unlike copy constructors in C++).
 * Cloning is a more general operation and also allows for custom behavior by implementing the `Clone` trait.
-* Copying does not work on types that implement the `Drop` trait.
+* Any type implementing `Drop` can’t be `Copy`.

 In the above example, try the following: